 Each prediction is assigned to exactly one category using the following rules (evaluated in order).
 We use two fixed thresholds: a reference-frame tolerance $\tau_{\text{relabs}}=10$s and a timing-shift tolerance $\tau_{\text{shift}}=5$s.

-\textbf{Relative-to-absolute mismatch} captures cases where the model outputs timestamps as if time ``starts at 0'' at the beginning of the segment (i.e., segment-relative), even though the task requires absolute video time.
+\textbf{Relative-to-absolute mismatch} captures cases where the model outputs timestamps as if time ``starts at 0'' at the beginning of the segment.
 We detect this by shifting the prediction by the segment start time: $P'=[s_{pred}+S,\ e_{pred}+S]$, where $S$ is the segment start.
-If this shifted interval $P'$ is close to the ground truth (within $\tau_{\text{relabs}}=10$s) while the original $P$ is not, we label the prediction as a relative-to-absolute mismatch.
+If $P'$ is close to the ground truth (within $\tau_{\text{relabs}}$) while the original $P$ is not, we label it a relative-to-absolute mismatch.

-\textbf{Hallucination} covers violations of output validity or prompt constraints: (i) malformed intervals (non-numeric timestamps or $e_{pred}\le s_{pred}$), (ii) timestamps outside the provided segment bounds, or (iii) timestamps outside the full video duration when available.
-This category also includes extreme ``teleport'' errors where the predicted interval is far from the provided segment window.
+\textbf{Hallucination} covers violations of output validity or prompt constraints: (i) malformed intervals ($e_{pred}\le s_{pred}$), (ii) timestamps outside the provided segment bounds, or (iii) extreme ``teleport'' errors far from the segment window.